Azure/bicep-registry-modules/avm/res/network/public-ip-prefix/README.md

 ### Parameter: `zones`

 A list of availability zones denoting the IP allocated for the resource needs to come from.
+This is only applicable for regional public IP prefixes and must be empty for global public IP prefixes.

 - Required: No
 - Type: array